 There is, however, one wrinkle to building on cloud services, and that is the shared responsibility model.

 Cloud solutions cannot be simple “lift and shift,” but must be intelligently designed to prevent, adapt and recover from an operational disruption in a manner that is aligned to and consistent with the importance of the service and data placed in the cloud.

-Regardless of what cloud provider an organisation is using, it is the responsibility of the organisation to manage its own space within the cloud.
-The cloud provider will maintain the contracted digital space, but the organisation must deploy and ensure diligence of use within the space.
+Regardless of what cloud provider an organization is using, it is the responsibility of the organization to manage its own space within the cloud.
+The cloud provider will maintain the contracted digital space, but the organization must deploy and ensure diligence of use within the space.
 This starts with proper architecture within the cloud.
 And in addressing concerns of proper architecture, we are not initially contemplating the disruption event that could occur, but we assume the inevitability of a disruption event and we are architecting for the results of such an event.
 In other words, we are architecting for failure.

 We have noted below our five keys to architecting for failure:

 Every second matters in a recovery event, and minimizing the number of systems and files impacted is vital.
 This is particularly true when the event is a ransomware occurrence within the environment.
 Some prevention technologies can adjust based on observed behavior and can prevent the spread of ransomware after several files are encrypted and the behavior recognized.
 Further, well-segmented services can limit the scope of systems susceptible to an event and enable smaller contained areas to recover quickly.
 Think of such reduced segments as “blast zones” that are narrow in scope and purpose.
 This reduction of scope enables reduced complexity, and thus, quicker and more efficient recovery.